mmgxa/DEZ_P/README.md

 # 3. Data Ingestion - Airflow
-(rubric: End-to-end pipeline: multiple steps in the DAG, uploading data to data lake)

 There are 13 files corresponding to each month of Jan 21 - Jan 22.
 We will create a DAG that downloads each CSV file, converts them to parquet format which is compressed and can make transfers faster, and then uploads them to the datalake (which is GCS in our case).
 Note that the datalake is an unstructured storage destination where the contents may be of different nature (like text, images, etc.)